Deep Learning-Based Channel Extrapolation for Dual-Band Massive MIMO Systems: Multi-Domain Fusion Channel Extrapolator

 \textbf{DFIM}: To process the multi-domain features extracted by the MDFM, the DFIM adopts a multi-layer deep neural network.
 Specifically, each layer integrates a MHSA mechanism, MoE layer, and a residual connection structure, which is similar to the MDFM.
 However, unlike the MDFM, which focuses on multi-domain feature extraction and fusion, the DFIM's MoE layer utilizes identical inputs for both the gating and expert networks.
 This design enhances channel knowledge extraction while preserving computational efficiency.
 The final output of the DFIM is the low-rank latent embedding of the estimated mmWave channel.

 At the output stage of MDFCE, a linear mapping layer followed by denormalization is employed to project the latent embedding back to the spatial-frequency domain.
-The offline training objective is to minimize the normalized mean squared error (NMSE) between the estimated and ground truth mmWave CSI:
+The offline training objective is to minimize the normalized NMSE between the estimated and ground truth mmWave CSI:

 where ${{\mathbf{{H}}}^{m}_{i}}$ and ${\hat{\mathbf{{H}}}^{m}_{i}}$ are the ground truth and the estimated mmWave CSI, respectively, and \(N\) is the number of training samples.